 We were one of 200 services in NSW selected to participate in the Ngroo Sector Development Program .
 This program used the two way Walking Together Model and combined cultural education training, cultural audit and the development of a 12 month action for our preschool to respectfully engage with the local Aboriginal community to achieve increased enrolments and develop meaningful relationships while breaking down barriers .

 Our outdoor environment is lush, with areas for running, nooks for exploring, gardens for planting and growing produce and areas with open ended materials for meaningful play and investigation .
 We have mature trees, abundant gardens and opportunities for developing an appreciation of the natural environment through the use of our water tank, worm farm , veggie gardens, composting and reticulating stream .

 We implement an indoor- outdoor program .
 This supports and gives educators time to be with and listen to children, explore their ideas and interests, support and extend their play and prompt and provoke deeper thinking and ideas.
 Our physical space s are one learning environment and our educators set up each space to encourage, support, and challenge children to explore, investigate, problem solve, imagine, create and experiment.
 Through our All Weather policy , children have access to gum boots and rain coats to play in the rain.
 Educators also wear gum boots and raincoats.

-We supply a selection of in season fruit and vegetables for the children for morning tea .
+We supply a selection of in season fruit and vegetables for the children for afternoon tea .
 We have a strong commitment to developing and supporting children’s healthy eating behaviours that will be lifelong.
 In conjunction with our vegetable garden experiences, we aim to work alongside families to provide early positive repeated exposure with healthy foods .

 Our team of staff has a very low turnover and is made up of educators with extensive experience in developing respectful, professional and collaborative relationships with the families.